Weight class: Middleweight/165 lbs

 A proud Flint native, Shields wanted badly to bring something positive to her hometown, which hasn’t had much to celebrate recently.
 She understands the importance of being a role model to the young people in her community and has been overwhelmed by the unbelievable outpouring of support she has received since returning from London with her gold medal.

-She was welcomed at the airport by over 500 well-wishers and can’t go anywhere in her hometown without being stopped for photos and autographs and she refuses to disappoint anyone.
-Since returning from London, she has had quite the schedule.
-The 17-year-old has been honored on the floor of the Michigan State Senate, introduced Vice President Joe Biden, and presented the Liberty medal to boxing icon Muhammad Ali.
+Since he history making performance, she has been honored on the floor of the Michigan State Senate, introduced Vice President Joe Biden, and presented the Liberty medal to boxing icon Muhammad Ali.
 She attempts to fulfill every autograph and picture request but is still adjusting to everything that comes with her success.

-Shields became the first member of her family to graduate from high school in 2013.
+She became the first in her family to graduate from high school and plans to enroll in online college classes to pursue her academic goals and competitive aspirations simultaneously.

 More Stories ›